Keeping A Clean Home

 My Go-To Cleaning Supplies

 Alright now that you know my heart behind keeping a clean home, you might be wondering my systems for doing so.
 Your first step is to assess your cleaning supplies.
 Do you have everything you need in order to keep a clean home?
 Are there products that you should toss?
 Take inventory of your cleaning supplies!
 I have simplified the cleaning products that I keep in my home for two reasons.
 First, I always have what I need, and I know what products to use for different messes.
 Second, it’s easy to restock when products get low.
 Below you’ll find lists of products I use in different spaces of our home.
+These products change over the years as I discover new products to love.
+Some products in the images have been replaced in our home, but I have updated the lists and links.
+However, I always recommend only keeping one of each product (for example, one glass cleaner) as to decrease the clutter and unnecessary choices.

 Cleaning Caddies